132314/ch-re-169870MichelleRincon/SRS/README.md

   ## Software system attributes
   Use of the Spanish language
   Use of a Windows operating system.
   Programmed in the java programming language to be portable in the machines.

 # Non functional requirements
+  ### Efficiency:
+   * The data modified in the database must be updated for all users who access in less than 2 seconds.
+  ### Logical and data security
+   * All system records must be backed up every 24 hours.
+   * The access permissions to the system may only be changed by the data access administrator.
+  ### Usability
+   * The system must have user manuals.
+   * The system must have graphical interfaces.
+   * The learning time of the system by a user must be less than 2 hours.
+   * The system must handle alphabet fonts in English and Spanish-Latin.
+  ### Security
+   * The system must include a login procedure.

 # Supporting Information
  ## Appendixes
   ### Elicitation Process